The 15 Best Ryokans in Hakone

 This is the ryokan and area we loved the most and suggest booking ASAP!

 Our personal FAVORITE area to stay in Hakone is Yumoto.
-This area combines history and convenience, where you can enjoy old city charm, relaxing onsens, and easy train access.
+This area blends historic charm with relaxing onsens and convenient train access.

 Where to Find the Best Ryokans in Hakone